Wowo51/PolarCoordinates/README.md

 # Polar Coordinates Library

 A pure C# library for working with polar coordinates.
-No external dependencies, built for .NET 9.0.
+No external dependencies except for Microsoft's unit testing, built for .NET 9.0.

 This code is free for non-commercial use.
 A commercial use license is $5 Canadian.</br>
 Make a purchase [here.](https://TranscendAI.tech/paylanding.html)</br>